Shripad13/Ansible/README.md

 PLAYBOOK>>PLAY>>TASK>>ACTIONS

+# IMP Points
+One play should not have same name of two tasks

 # Ansible Push Vs Pull
 Push - Use when Infra is Static
 Pull - Use when Infra is Dynamic